lucasalvarezlacasa/jetbrains_to_cursor/README.md

 In case you want to use it as a baseline, this are my fine-tuned [settings.json](./.vscode/settings.json) file.
 Apart from these, tune the following settings:

-- **View Optimization:** Go to `View → Appearance → Align Panel → Left` to optimize your workspace layout.
+- **View Optimization:** Go to the top menu, `View → Appearance → Align Panel → Left` to optimize your workspace layout.
 This will make the Terminal panel extend horizontally, as it does in PyCharm.

 - **Large context:** For larger projects, go to `Cursor Settings → Features → Large context` and enable it for improved readability.